Ex Astris Scientia

 Rating: 4

 This is the TNG episode I have been waiting for.
-It is not a rehash of a well-known TOS theme but tells a story that is firmly based on the new intergalactic political situation of the 24th century.
+It is not a rehash of a well-known TOS theme but tells a story that is firmly rooted in the new intergalactic political situation of the 24th century.
 The story is both intelligent and exciting.
 And above all it is a fine lesson in leadership and in intercultural cooperation.

 There is a noticeable effort to work out individual characteristics of the Klingon guest characters, to give their race a certain diversity.
 This is in contrast to the depiction of many other alien characters and particularly of other Klingons that appear in the various Trek series.
 After Kargan has been beamed away and Riker has taken command, Klag could have challenged Riker if I understand their chain of command correctly, but by now he trusts the human officer and does not interfere.
 Kargan, on the other hand, made an obvious error when he wanted to attack the Enterprise in a totally futile suicide mission, but he is too embarrassed to admit it and rather hides his defeat behind his relentlessness towards Riker.